Skip to main content Skip to footer

 Visual dashboards provide actionable insights for every stakeholder.
 Different roles need different views of CRM data to make informed decisions:

 Key performance indicators appear in customizable, real-time dashboards.
-Users can set up alerts for critical thresholds, ensuring timely action when metrics fall outside acceptable ranges.
+Users can set up alerts for critical thresholds, so action happens when metrics fall outside acceptable ranges.

 Track team adoption and usage metrics

 Adoption metrics reveal how effectively the team uses the CRM.
-Monitor these indicators to identify areas needing additional support or training:
+These example benchmarks help you spot areas that need additional support or training:

 Iterate based on performance data